 Writing FAQs is the tricky part about FAQ rich results.
 The FAQ-rich results are like a double-edged sword.

 Because if not all, at least some users will decide to click or not-to-click the link based on the information provided in FAQs.

 For example, if the user finds that information in FAQs, is NOT relevant to his query, he is less likely to click the link, right!

 Consider FAQPage Structured Data as an opportunity that allow you to convince the user to click your link, by sharing the extra information (in form of FAQs) about your page in context with query of the user.

-However, there are few basic points (do’s and don’ts) which you should consider while writing FAQs for a webpage.
+However, there are a few basic points (do’s and don’ts) that you should consider while writing FAQs for a webpage.

 - Add only relevant FAQs.

 - Write FAQs to convince the user to click your link.
 But make sure that the content of FAQs follows Google’s guidelines.

 - Don’t add too much information to FAQs.
 Because sometimes too much information is boring.
 Also, if the user gets the answer for his query in FAQ itself, he is not going to click the link.

 - Add only 3 or 4 FAQs; now you know that providing too much information is not a good idea.